-It’s pretty darn cold in parts of the U.S. right now, but believe us, it’s even colder in other places.
-The Arctic Ocean is way below freezing, with some spots around -2 degrees F. But thanks to the freezing cold, amazing ice shapes can grow, including these “frost flowers” that University of Washington professor Jody Deming and her student Jeff Bowman found.
+It might be pretty darn cold where you are right now.
+But thanks to the freezing cold, amazing ice shapes can grow, including these “frost flowers” that University of Washington professor Jody Deming and her student Jeff Bowman found.
 Just as frozen water sticks together to make lacy snowflakes, water droplets can pile up on floating ice to make these spiky shapes.
 We just hope the photographers like the cold — as we see here, they stood in that water to take the pictures!

 Wee ones: The ice flowers are white.
 Try to spot 5 white things in your room.